Anxiety, Panic and Phobias: key facts

 Anxiety is the feeling of fear that we get when faced with

 threatening or difficult situations.
-It can help us to avoid
+It is a normal response when

-danger.
-It makes us more alert and gives us the energy to
+faced with danger as it makes us more alert and gives us energy to

 deal with problems.
 But if the anxiety is too strong or is

 there all the time, then it can be a real problem.
 Anxiety

 Panic is a sudden surge of intense anxiety that can come out of

 What is a phobia?